The original Owners Club of the remarkable UNIPOWER GT

 It is for this very reason that the Unipower GT Owners Club was formed back in 1972 to provide help, advice and guidance for these Owners to maintain and enjoy these remarkable cars long into the future.

-As a closing note, there was a Mk3 version on the drawing board, which would have had a more modern lighter power unit and more room inside along with being overall larger of course, so who can tell.
+As a closing note, there was a Mk2 version on the drawing board (See here), which would have had a more modern and lighter power unit as well as being larger overall of course with more room inside, so who can tell.

 © Val Dare-Bryan